-- Each league winner receives a league cup and a gift certificate which can be applied towards the next season.
-The team that wins the playoffs will receive a gift certificate and each player on the team will receive a prize. - Playoff finalists are rewarded with a gift certificate towards their registration fee for the next season. - Third place playoff teams will win a free hour rental at Soccerworld Polson Pier.
+- Each league winning team receives a league cup and a gift card/credit note. - The team that wins the playoffs will receive a gift card/credit note and each player on the team will receive a prize. - The playoff finalists will receive a gift card/credit note.

+Gift cards/credit notes can be applied towards the registration fee for next season or for a field rental.